AdrianValdes/plantIdentifier/README.md

 # Arboreous

-This is a simple project to keep track of your plants water schedule.
-In addition you can identify plants that may be unknown to you.
+This is a simple project that uses moment.js to keep track of your plants water schedule.
+In addition you can identify plants by taking a picture.

 ## Getting Started

 In order to use this project you have to update the firebaseConfig object inside firebase.js with your own keys.

 The project is deployed at https://plantproject-2df69.web.app/

 ### Prerequisites
 You need a firebase account to use your own keys in the firebase.js file